Amazinggracee/The-budget-app/README.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [Isuues Pages](https://github.com/Amazinggracee/The-budget-app/issues)
+Feel free to check the [Isues Pages](https://github.com/Amazinggracee/The-budget-app/issues)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>